 The Millville Atmospheric Fruit Jars are one of the most popular jars to collect.
-The vessels come in a number of aqua molds, lid variants, embossings, and sizes and are admired with its pronounced cast-iron yoke clamp and thumbscrew closure device.
+The vessels come in a number of aquamarine glass molds, lid variants, embossings, and sizes and are admired with their pronounced cast-iron yoke clamp and thumbscrew closure device.

-There is also the intriguing ‘MILLVILLE ATMOSPHERIC FRUIT JAR’ name, and on the reverse, embossing noting the maker of the jar ‘WHITALL’ and the patent date, ‘JUNE 18th 1861.’
-This is an abundance of embossed information compared to most jars.
-The earliest jars, like our museum example, were made from 1861 to 1880s by Whitall, Tatum & Company of New York, N.Y., Philadelphia., Pa. and Millville, New Jersey.
+There is also the intriguing “MILLVILLE ATMOSPHERIC FRUIT JAR” name, and on the reverse, embossing noting the maker of the jar “WHITALL” and the patent date, “JUNE 18th 1861.”
+This is quite a bit of embossed information compared to most embossed glass jars.
+The earliest jars, like our museum example, were made from 1861 to 1880s by Whitall, Tatum & Company of New York, N.Y., Philadelphia, Pennsylvania, and Millville, New Jersey.

-With what is said above, we now present our Millville Atmospheric example in cobalt blue.
-This quart size jar is a real eye-catcher and a standout in our museum Jar Gallery that includes many spectacular specimens.
+With what is said above, we now present our Millville Atmospheric example in cobalt blue glass.
+This quart-size jar is a real eye-catcher and a standout in our museum Jar Gallery that includes many spectacular specimens.
 Like most of the cobalt jars, there is speculation that the jars were originally a special order for medical purposes.